ongots/pseudo-fullscreen-firefox/README.md

 ### Firefox
 1. If you have compact icons enabled, switch to normal
-2. In about:config enable `toolkit.legacyUserProfileCustomizations.stylesheets`
+3. In about:config enable `toolkit.legacyUserProfileCustomizations.stylesheets`
-3. Copy 'chrome' folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
+5. Copy 'chrome' folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
-4. Restart Firefox
+6. Restart Firefox

 - Use padding around the edges of the address bar to scale and move the window
 - Drag Bookmarks Toolbar Items to the left of the address bar
-- To set the wallpaper in a new tab, place a .jpg or .png image in the Chrome folder and rename it to "bg".
-Restart Firefox
+- ~~To set the wallpaper in a new tab, place a .jpg or .png image in the Chrome folder and rename it to "bg".
+Restart Firefox~~ (Custom wallpapers added to FF138 `browser.newtabpage.activity-stream.newtabWallpapers.customWallpaper.enabled`)
 - Use "System theme - auto"